Society Must Be Defended

 - State of Exception - Schmitt comparison point on sovereignty

-- Critiques of Sovereignty and Power - topic collecting non-libertarian power critiques
+- State Theory and Totalitarianism - topic collecting non-libertarian power critiques

 - State Power and Intervention - broader state-power concept